 Greek cuisine is one of our favourites because of its strong focus on fresh ingredients and flavours.
 Try one of these three Greek restaurants in Singapore for your souvlaki or tzatziki fix today!

 This photogenic Mediterranean restaurant was started by the same folks behind furniture and homeware store House of AnLi.
 Located on the second floor of Tanglin Mall, the bright and airy space is decked out in white and rattan furnishings, with lovely green accents for a tropical touch.

 On top of the relaxed resort-like vibes, you can look forward to a wide selection of family-friendly dishes that are great for sharing.
 Gluten-free and vegan options are also available.
-Must-try sides include the grilled halloumi ($16), pita with a trio of dips ($24) and horiatiki ($22), which is a classic Greek salad of cucumber, Roma tomato, black olives, red onion, feta, oregano and extra virgin olive oil.
+Must-try sides include the pita with a trio of dips ($26) and the dolmades ($18), a classic Greek dish of vine leaves stuffed with herbed rice and vegetables.

-Mykonos on the Bay – Greek restaurant by the sea
+Mykonos on the Bay

-This article first appeared in the February 2021 edition of Expat Living.
+This article first appeared in the February 2022 edition of Expat Living.
 You can purchase the latest issue or subscribe, so you never miss a copy!

 Get the latest events, stories and special offers